MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 Azure Kubernetes Service on Azure Stack HCI is an enterprise-grade Kubernetes container platform powered by Azure Stack HCI.
 It includes Microsoft-supported core Kubernetes, a purpose-built Windows container host, and a Microsoft-supported Linux container host with a goal to have a **simple deployment and life cycle management experience**.

 This article introduces the core Kubernetes infrastructure components, such as the control plane, nodes, and node pools.
-Workload resources, such as pods, deployments, and sets, are also introduced, along with how to group resources into namespaces.
+Workload resources such as pods, deployments, and sets are also introduced, along with how to group resources into namespaces.

 ## Cluster components